jonlinca/onepass/README.md

 ## Set up

-Once the 1Password CLI is installed, you should be set.
-You will need your domain (\*.1password.com), the email account, your master password, as well as your secret key.
+Once the 1Password CLI is installed, you will need your domain (\*.1password.com), the email account, your master password, as well as your secret key.

-If this is a new machine, you will need to setup 1Password CLI with R.
-This will require both the master password and secret key:
+To setup 1Password CLI with R on a new machine, `setup_op()` will require both the master password and secret key:

 ``` r
 library('onepass')